Everyday Zen: Changing and Being Changed by the World

-Join TNS Host Michael Lerner in conversation with Zen Buddhist Priest Norman Fischer.
+Join TNS Host Michael Lerner in this two-part conversation with Zen Buddhist Priest Norman Fischer.
 A former Abbot of the San Francisco Zen Center, Norman is the founder and teacher of the Everyday Zen Foundation, a network of spiritual communities and projects.
 He is also co-founder, with the late Rabbi Alan Lew, of Makor Or, a Jewish meditation center in San Francisco.

 His newest writings include Experience: Essays on Thinking, Writing, Language and Religion, and What Is Zen: Plain Talk for a Beginner’s Mind.